ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/how-client-integrates-with-replication-and-cluster.dotnet.markdown

 * If a client detects `"Refresh-Topology:true"` header in the response, the client will fetch the updated topology from the server.
   Note: if `ReadBalanceBehavior.FastestNode` is selected, the client will schedule a speed test to determine the fastest node.

-The client configuration is handled similarly:
+The client configuration is handled in a similar way:

 * Each client configuration has an etag attached.
 * Each time the configuration has changed at the server-side, the server adds `"Refresh-Client-Configuration"` to the response.